Vierdant/world-animation-catalog/README.md

 4. Commit with descriptive messages: `git commit -m 'Add amazing feature'`
 5. Push to your branch: `git push origin feature/amazing-feature`
 6. Open a pull request with a clear description

+## 📊 Data Source

+All animation metadata is maintained in a GitHub-hosted JSON file within this repository.
+The data includes:
+- Animation commands
+- Tag categories
+- Preview images
+- Descriptions and metadata

+**Important**: This catalog is community-maintained and not directly linked to the game.
+Updates require manual contribution from volunteers.

 ## 🏗️ Development Setup